firubi/dotfiles/README.md

 ### Setting up BSPWM ###
 You'll need to install BSPWM and some other things: `sudo zypper in --no-recommends bspwm sxhkd rofi polybar nitrogen fontawesome-fonts symbols-only-nerd-fonts`, the fonts if you want to use special symbols.
 Make the bspwm and sxhkd directory in .config and move the dotfiles over.
 Make sure the bspwmrc is an executable `chmod +x ~/.config/bspwm/bspwmrc`.
+If you want notifications and blur, then you'll need picom and dunst: `sudo zypper in picom dunst`, and copy over the dotfiles.